Weather, hypothermia and frostbite

 Hypothermia is a life-threatening condition.
 People with hypothermia can no longer keep themselves warm and cannot re-warm themselves without assistance.
 Know the signs and symptoms of hypothermia and how to treat it and take precautions to prevent its onset.
 Remember to take the windchill factor into account when evaluating temperatures.

-Before heading into the park you can obtain weather forecasts.
+Be sure to check weather forecasts before heading into the park.
 Remember that areas of calm seas and areas of wind and rough waters may be relatively close together.
 Local outfitters know the conditions and weather trends for the area.
-Please listen to local outfitter advice regarding winds, rough water and points of land that are dangerous during challenging weather conditions.
+Listen to local outfitter advice regarding winds, rough water and points of land that are dangerous during challenging weather conditions.